asamiz/mongodb-course-iti/README.md

-## 🔥 MongoDB Course Days Used Commands
+## 🔥 MongoDB Course Content

-Thank you so much for passing by, this repo related to ITI MongoDB course to keep track of every commands we will use throughout the 2 days of the course 😊.
+Thank you so much for passing by, this repo related to ITI MongoDB course to keep track of every progress we will do throughout the 2 days of the course 😊.

 ## 👁️ How can I see each day content?